Segmentation Tools

 • Subtract, subtract segmentation results from the objects of the selected destination layer

-• add, +next material, (only for models with 65535+ materials and destination: model).
-Add segmentation results to the selected material and add a new material to the model.
+• add, +next material, add segmentation results to the selected material and automatically add a new material to the model.
+This mode is only for models with 65535+ and when the destination layer is model or selection.

 • Use left mouse click to specify a point on the image that belongs to an object to be segmented.